Hardest Languages to Learn for English Speakers (And Where English Ranks)

 What is the easiest language for English speakers?
 According to FSI data, Spanish, Dutch, Norwegian, and Swedish are among the easiest, requiring only 575-600 hours to reach professional proficiency.

-Start practicing today with Learn English Fast — your AI conversation partner for every CEFR level.
+Start practicing today with — your AI conversation partner for every CEFR level.